 Phu Quoc Island – Official Travel and Tourism Guide

-Welcome to Phu Quoc
+About Phu Quoc

 Phu Quoc (Vietnamese: Phú Quốc) is an “Island District” of Kien Giang Province that is situated in the Gulf of Thailand 45 kilometers from the southern tip of mainland Vietnam and only 4 kilometers from nearby Cambodia.
 It is part of the Kien Giang Biosphere Conservation Area which in 2006 was recognized by UNESCO as a World Biosphere Reserve.
 The entire “Island District” consists of 28 islands which has a total area of 593 square kilometers with Phu Quoc Island being the largest at 574 square kilometers.

 With a growing list of accommodation options – from simple beach bungalows to luxury 5 star resorts, the island district also has Vietnam’s fifth largest international airport, an international standard (WHO recognized) hospital, and an international cruise ship port.
 Designated as a “special economic zone”, tourists can stay for up to 30 days visa free.

 Phu Quoc travel activities are abundant ranging from land, ocean and aerial tours to hiking, scuba diving, fishing, bird watching, trekking and snorkeling.
 On Phu Quoc Island you will find a large amusement park, safari zoo, and world class golf courses.
 Shopping is plentiful and there are limitless options to enjoy the finest cuisines from around Vietnam and the world.
 Visit Vietnam’s most beautiful beach, tour historic prisons, discover sacred temples, trek through a National Park, or simply enjoy the ocean sunset.
 With its beauty and tranquility, Phu Quoc is undeniably one of the most attractive destinations in Vietnam if not the world.